 - With the Solid fill radio button (highlighted in red within Figure 4) selected, click the Color button (highlighted in blue within Figure 4) to bring up the Color drop-down menu, as shown in Figure 4.
 Within the Color drop-down menu, select the More Colors option (highlighted in green within Figure 4).

 - In the resultant Colors dialog box, ensure that you have the Custom tab (highlighted in red within Figure 5) selected, and the Color model is set to RGB, as shown highlighted in blue within Figure 5.

 Figure 5: Colors dialog box

-- Change the RGB values to match the RGB values for the color Teal, that you saw within a table previously on this page.
+- Change the RGB values to match the values for the color Turquoise, that was listed in a table previously on this page.
 In Figure 6 you can see the Colors dialog box with changed RGB values (highlighted in red).
 Then, click the OK button.

 Figure 6: Colors dialog box with changed RGB values

-- Your Rectangle shape is now filled with the color Teal as you can see in Figure 7.
+- Your Rectangle shape is now filled with the turquoise color as you can see in Figure 7.

 - Save your presentation often.

-You can follow the above steps to use RGB values everywhere within PowerPoint 2013.
-Similarly, you can also use HSL values within PowerPoint 2013.
+You can follow the above steps to use RGB values everywhere within PowerPoint 2016.
+Similarly, you can also use HSL values within PowerPoint 2016 for Windows.